-Following adoption by world leaders at the UN General Assembly in September 2015, the 2030 Agenda will go into effect on January 1, 2016.
+Following anticipated adoption by world leaders at the UN General Assembly in September 2015, the 2030 Agenda will go into effect on January 1, 2016.
 Yet for the 193 members of the United Nations, the process of adapting the global goals and targets to their national contexts will have only just begun.
 Some of the challenges ahead include:

-- Adapting the global agenda for national implementation: Each country will need to consider how the 2030 Agenda applies in their specific case and how it can be best adapted to reflect national needs and priorities.
-This may include new national sustainable development strategies or incorporating the agenda into the current national development plan as well as other local or regional development plans. - Engaging the private sector and civil society.
-The 2030 Agenda cannot be achieved through government actions alone, so governments will need to engage the private sector and civil society as partners in new ways to implement the new agenda successfully. - Measuring progress.
+• Adapting the global agenda for national implementation: Each country will need to consider how the 2030 Agenda applies in their specific case and how it can be best adapted to reflect national needs and priorities.
+This may include new national sustainable development strategies or incorporating the agenda into the current national development plan as well as other local or regional government plans.

+- Engaging the private sector and civil society.
+The 2030 Agenda cannot be achieved through government actions alone, so governments will need to engage the private sector and civil society as - government actions alone, so governments will need to engage the private sector and civil society as partners in new ways to implement the new agenda successfully. - Measuring progress.
 A process is currently underway to select a set of global indicators to measure progress against the 169 targets and 17 goals.
 Collecting data for such a wide range of targets is a major undertaking.
 Over the next several years, governments and the international system must consider how to meet this need, including the use of new and emerging technologies.